pearcej/cpp4python/_sources/Java4Python/definingclasses_old.rst

 legitimately want to be able to access information such as the numerator or denominator for a particular fraction we must have getter functions.
-It is very common programming practice to provide getter and setter functions for instance variables in C++.
+It is very common programming practice to provide getter and setter functions for instance variables in Java.

 ::

-    int getNumerator() {
+    public Integer getNumerator() {
         return numerator;
     }

-    void setNumerator(Integer numerator) {
+    public void setNumerator(Integer numerator) {
         this.numerator = numerator;
     }

-    int getDenominator() {
+    public Integer getDenominator() {
         return denominator;
     }

-    void setDenominator(int denominator) {
+    public void setDenominator(Integer denominator) {
-        this->denominator = denominator;
+        this.denominator = denominator;
     }

 Writing a constructor
 ---------------------

-Once you have identified the instance variables for your class the next thing to consider is the constructor.
-In C++, constructors have the same name as the class and are declared public.
+Once you have identified the instance variables for you class the next thing to consider is the constructor.
+In Java, constructors have the same name as the class and are declared public.
 They are declared without a return type.
 So any function that is named the same as the class and has no return type is a constructor.
-Our constructor will take two parameters, the numerator and the denominator.
+Our constructor will take two parameters the numerator and the denominator.

 ::

-    public Fraction(int top, int bottom) {
+    public Fraction(Integer top, Integer bottom) {
         num = top;
         den = bottom;
     }